klauseduard/under-over-models/chapters/03-organizational-models.md

 organizational complexity—enough to handle environmental challenges without unnecessary overhead.
 This aligns with the "simplicity on the far side of complexity" principle mentioned in Section 3.3.3.

+> **Interactive Tool**: Explore an [interactive visualization of Ashby's Law of Requisite Variety](../html/ashbys_law_of_requisite_variety.html).
+This tool demonstrates how organizational complexity must match environmental complexity for effective system control, and illustrates the consequences of underfitting (insufficient variety) and overfitting (excessive variety).

 #### Viable System Model as a Template for Balanced Complexity

 Stafford Beer's [Viable System Model](https://www.thevsmtest.org/VSM-Guide/) (VSM) ([1972](https://www.thevsmtest.org/VSM-Guide/)) applies cybernetic principles to organizational design by defining the